York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 ```

 All BER curves in the report are empirical Monte Carlo estimates of this quantity.

+## Alignment With the Reference Paper

+The OFDM setup, pilot settings, input/output dimensions, and FC-DNN structure were aligned with the paper as closely as possible.
+However, the original `TensorFlow 1.1 / Python 2.7` training pipeline was replaced by a `TensorFlow 2.x` implementation, so the training details are not exactly identical to the reference.

+1. Items that are broadly aligned with the paper:
+   - `K = 64` subcarriers
+   - `CP = 16`
+   - comparison between `64 pilots` and `8 pilots`
+   - QPSK setting for part (b)
+   - 64-QAM setting for part (c)
+   - FC-DNN input based on real and imaginary parts of the received pilot/data symbols
+   - small FC-DNN structure corresponding to `256-500-250-120-16` for the QPSK bit-detection task
+   - single large-output DNN comparison in part (d)

+2. Items that are not exactly identical to the original reference implementation:
+   - the backend is `TensorFlow 2.x / tf.keras`, not the original `TensorFlow 1.1`
+   - optimizer, training loop, callback behavior, and stopping behavior follow the TensorFlow 2.x implementation in this repo

+3. Consequently, the most defensible claim for this work is：
+   - the experimental setup is paper-aligned at the system level
+   - the implementation is a modern TensorFlow reimplementation

 ## Final Run Used For This Report